⏳ In a hurry? Here’s your Google Sites Review snapshot: Free

 If the purpose of your site is to disseminate information internally, then design options aren’t that big of a deal.
 The thumbs-down on design that Google Sites builder reviews point out shouldn't matter much.
 However, if you want to set up a brand, a website that can carry your aesthetic would be ideal.
 For this, you need to seek out Google sites alternatives.

-3rd Party Apps:
+Google Sites Reviews of 3rd Party Apps:

 In many Google sites reviews, this criterion is where it scores low.
 Unfortunately, Google Sites does not support any 3rd party apps.
 So if you’re planning to use form builders, Custom logo Design, Visitor Analytics, or SEO apps, you won’t have any luck with Google Sites.

-Hosting and Domain:
+Google Sites Reviews of Hosting and Domain:

 Google Sites is free for use with a complete hosting service like the way your Google drive files are hosted by Google.
 To top it off, since it's part of GSuites, all your security is handled by Google, just like your email account.